 Sempervivums are full-sun plants.
 This means that even a southern-facing window isn’t truly enough light for them.
 You can see when these plants don’t have enough light when their leaves begin to turn downward (almost like a little plant frown).

-A red Sempervivum planted in the ground
+A red Sempervivum or hens and chicks planted in the ground

 How to Care for Hens and Chicks

 Hens and chicks are low-maintenance plants that don’t need a lot of care.
 They’re perfect for forgetful or busy gardeners who don’t want to spend a lot of time fussing over their plants.